shevabam/get-rss-feed-url-extension/README.md

 In addition, this extension allows you to easily retrieve the RSS feed from several sites that do not offer one natively:

+* **Youtube:** RSS feeds for channel, user and playlist can be retrieve with this extension
 * **Reddit:** the extension can retrieve RSS feeds from your Reddit homepage but also from a Reddit sub, a profile or post comments
 * **Kickstarter:** the RSS feed of a Kickstarter project is retrieved
 * **Vimeo:** RSS feed from a Vimeo channel